ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 Assault Rifle's HP has been reworked into Magnum Rounds: +1 Penetraion, -3 RoF, x1.75 Recoil, -160 Ammo.
 Unstable OC in principle, Blowthrough doesn't show up on the weapon card but it works;
 Chain Hit: adds +15 ammo on Subata; adds +8 ammo on Bulldog.

-**Update v1.1 Changelog:**
+**Update v1.2 Changelog:**
-added Homebrew Powder/Chain Hit replacements, tweaks to previously changed OCs.
+added Subata's Oversized Magazine changes (aka Icebreaker): increases the damage bonus vs Frozen to x4.25 (baseline is x3), x0.75 ammo penalty.
+Leadstorm^2 OC: readded the damage bonus at +2 (vanilla is +4).

 ## BBP Submod - Sawed Off OCs - v1.1
 **Authors:** GreyHound